Abhinav-ark/cron_ddns/README.md

 # Cron DDNS
 A Cron based Bash script for `linux` systems to periodically update Cloudflare DNS records.
+Exclusively for `ipV6` Addresses.

 ## How to setup?
 1. You need a `Cloudflare Domain` (or) transfer your Domain to [Cloudflare](https://developers.cloudflare.com/registrar/get-started/transfer-domain-to-cloudflare/).